 In January 2017, Ontario established new healthy menu legislation putting in place new regulations, requiring restaurants with 20+ locations to provide nutritional information, specifically caloric information, on their menus.

 “We’d love to see all restaurants and grocery stores with take-out provide nutritional information, but we also understand how challenging it can be,” admits Laurie.
 “For large operations, you need to make standardized recipes and train all of the staff how to follow them correctly.
 It’s tough for smaller operations as well because of all the time and money they must invest.
 We’re completely in favour of the new regulations.
-It’s getting consumers used to seeing the information and helping smaller operation see the value in it, but we appreciate the work involved,” says Laurie.
+It’s getting consumers used to seeing the information and helping smaller operations see the value in it, but we appreciate the work involved,” says Laurie.

 Healthy Foods in Champlain Hospitals’ success

 Andra and Laurie don’t know of any other region that is tackling healthy eating in a healthcare setting in a similar way that Healthy Foods in Champlain Hospitals is doing.
 They’ve made a positive impact, and they’re proving that with some hard work and leadership, it’s possible to make real changes.
-In March 2014, progressively-phased recognition levels (Gold, Silver, Bronze) for implementation of the Healthy Foods in Champlain Hospital program were endorsed by participating hospital CEOs, Champlain LHIN CEO and CCPN Chair.
+In March 2014, progressively phased recognition levels (Gold, Silver, Bronze) for implementation of the Healthy Foods in Champlain Hospital program were endorsed by participating hospital CEOs, Champlain LHIN CEO and CCPN Chair.
 The first hospital achieved Bronze status in December 2014.
 By June 2015, all 20 Champlain hospitals had signed on and were actively participating in the program.
-As of today, 21 out of 23 hospitals campuses have achieved Bronze status, and two hospitals have achieved Silver.
+As of today, 21 out of 23 hospital campuses have achieved Bronze status, and two hospitals have achieved Silver.

 Based on their success in the Eastern Ontario region, the folks at the CCPN are looking further afield.
 They recently launched a survey of hospitals across Ontario to understand their position with respect to healthy food in hospital retail settings and how the Healthy Foods in Champlain Hospitals program might be able to assist.